Sec. 10. (a) Law enforcement shall:

 (2) transport the sample to secured storage.

-(b) Law enforcement shall keep the sample in secured storage until the earlier of the following:
+(b) Law enforcement shall keep the sample in secured storage in accordance with IC 35-33-5-5.

 (c) Notification of sample destruction may be provided by the division through the web based claims reimbursement and sexual assault examination kit tracking system.
 Law enforcement agencies and prosecuting attorneys shall cooperate with the division by providing storage updates to the division via the web based claims reimbursement and sexual assault examination kit tracking system.